Ellora Caves: Cave 34

 Certain inscriptions in Cave 34, or J26 according to historian José Pereira, are not deciphered as yet but were likely to have been executed between 800 and 850 CE.
 Other inscriptions, such as the one by Sri Nagavarma, are thought to date from the 9th or 10th century.

 This cave features a large seated Parshvanatha with four camara attendants, two of whom hold fly-whisks and seemingly emerge from the back of the Jina's throne.
-As with many other Jain excavations, a large pair of yaksha-yakshi is also found in this cave near the Jina.
+As with many other Jain excavations, a large pair of yaksha-yakshi are also found in this cave near the Jina.
 In the back of the cave is a bearded figure with a bowl containing round sacrificial offerings, which have shapes reminiscent of pindas (rice balls) or laddus (sweetmeat).
 This suggests the scene may be related to Jain devotional worship, possibly a shraddha ceremony.
 The Parshvanatha in the cave is paired with a standing Bahubali, and accompanied by other carvings showing musicians playing a variety of instruments such as horns, drums, conchs, trumpets, and cymbals.
 A particularly notable feature of the cave is a giant, open lotus carving on its ceiling and rooftop, which is found in only one other Jain excavation and one Hindu Cave 25 in all of Ellora.
 The placement of the lotus on the cave rather than a sculpture symbolizes that the temple is a divine place.